SupercedeTech/yesod-auth-oidc/README.md

 * [oidc-client](https://hackage.haskell.org/package/oidc-client): `yesod-auth-oidc` uses this utility library.
 It handles important parts such as token validation, and is not tied to Yesod.

-* [yesod-auth](https://hackage.haskell.org/package/yesod-auth), it's `Yesod.Auth.OpenID` module, and the the [authenticate](https://hackage.haskell.org/package/authenticate) library: this appears to be an implementation of [OpenID Authentication 2.0](https://openid.net/specs/openid-authentication-2_0.html), which is the previous "generation" of the OpenID Foundation's efforts.
-OpenID doesn't seem to be supported by many off-the-shelf SSO Providers (e.g. Azure AD, Auth0), unlike OIDC.
+* [yesod-auth](https://hackage.haskell.org/package/yesod-auth), its `Yesod.Auth.OpenID` module, and the the [authenticate](https://hackage.haskell.org/package/authenticate) library: this appears to be an implementation of [OpenID Authentication 2.0](https://openid.net/specs/openid-authentication-2_0.html), which is the previous "generation" of the OpenID Foundation's efforts.
+OpenID 2 doesn't seem to be supported by many off-the-shelf SSO Providers (e.g. Azure AD, Auth0), unlike OIDC.

 * [yesod-auth-oauth2](https://hackage.haskell.org/package/yesod-auth-oauth2): Offers authentication using the authorisation protocol [OAuth 2.0](https://tools.ietf.org/html/rfc6749).
 OIDC defines some extras on top of OAuth 2.0 to securely implement authentication.